 Einstein’s theory of spacetime and gravity, General Relativity, predicts that suitably accelerated masses produce propagating vibrations that travel through spacetime at the speed of light.
 These gravitational waves are produced abundantly in the universe and permeate all of space.
 Measuring them will add an altogether new way to do astronomy, conveying rich new information about the behaviour, structure, and history of the physical universe, and about physics itself.

-LISA is a space mission designed to measure gravitational radiation over a broad band at low frequencies, from about 0.1 mHz to 1 Hz, a band where the Universe is richly populated by strong sources of gravitational waves.
-It measures signals from a wide range of different sources that are of strong interest to the astrophysics of black hole and galaxy formation, and also to tests of general relativity and to cosmology: massive black holes merging in galaxies at all distances; massive black holes consuming smaller compact objects; known binary compact stars and stellar remnants; members of known populations of more distant binaries; and probably other sources, possibly including relics of the extremely early Big Bang, which are as yet unknown.
-These strong signals convey detailed information addressing a wide range of science, addressing scientific questions raised by ESA's Cosmic Vision programme, such as "What are the fundamental laws of the Universe?" and "How did the Universe originate and what is it made of?".
+LISA is a mission designed to measure gravitational radiation over a broad band at low frequencies, from about 0.1 mHz to 0.1 Hz, a band where the universe is richly populated by strong sources of gravitational waves.
+It will measure signals from a wide range of different sources that are of strong interest to the astrophysics of black hole and galaxy formation, to tests of general relativity and to cosmology: massive black holes mergers at all redshifts; extreme mass ratio inspirals; the inspiral of stellar-origin black hole binaries; known binary compact stars and stellar remnants; and probably other sources, possibly including relics of the extremely early Universe, which are as yet unknown.

 A major objective of LISA is to determine how and when the massive black holes, present in most galactic nuclei today, have formed and grown over cosmic time.
 It will explore almost all the mass-redshift parameter space relevant for reconstructing their evolution.
 The gravitational wave signal from coalescing black holes reveals their spin and redshifted mass, and the distribution of masses and spins will be studied to differentiate between different formation scenarios.